google-site-verification=5gMskG14jJ1Px6qePg-Rvs4izwofUqvaiVDCUi3-1w4

 And parents get tired.
 Rightfully so.

-Here are 7 ways to raise happy children that will help them flourish as young adults, and parents themselves.
+Here are 7 ways to raise happy children to help them flourish as young adults.

-As we know kids don’t always listen the first time - so what do we do then?
+As we know, kids don’t always listen the first time - so what do we do then?
 Do we pull out the negative/positive card?
 Nope.
-If your child doesn’t listen, simply look them directly in the eye and say it again.
+If your child doesn’t listen, look them directly in the eye and say it again.

-Here is the most important part: When your child follows thru with the socially acceptable action, make sure to praise them!
+Here is the most important part: When your child follows through with the socially acceptable action, praise them!

 These are great statements of praise that easily roll off the tongue: